sourmash-bio/sourmash_plugin_directsketch/README.md

 [![PyPI](https://img.shields.io/pypi/v/sourmash_plugin_directsketch)](https://pypi.org/project/sourmash_plugin_directsketch/)

-tl;dr download and sketch NCBI Assembly Datasets by accession
+tl;dr - download and sketch NCBI Assembly Datasets by accession

+## About

+This plugin is an attempt to improve database generation by downloading assemblies, checking md5sum, and optionally sketching to a sourmash zipfile.
+It's quite fast, but still very much at alpha level.
+Here be dragons.

 ## Installation